1. Organization and Nature of Business

-In addition, the Company acts as licensing agent for Penguin Young Readers, a division of Penguin Random House LLC who owns or controls the underlying rights to Llama Llama, leveraging its existing licensing infrastructure to expand this brand into new product categories, new retailers, and new territories.
+In addition, we act as licensing agent for Penguin Young Readers, a division of Penguin Random House LLC who owns or controls the underlying rights to Llama Llama, leveraging our existing licensing infrastructure to expand this brand into new product categories, new retailers, and new territories.

 In 2013, the Company entered into an Agreement and Plan of Reorganization (the “Merger Agreement”) with A Squared Entertainment LLC, a Delaware limited liability company (“A Squared”), A Squared Holdings LLC, a California limited liability company and sole member of A Squared (the “Parent Member”) and A2E Acquisition LLC, its newly formed, wholly-owned Delaware subsidiary (“Acquisition Sub”).
 Upon closing of the transactions, A Squared, as the surviving entity, became a wholly-owned subsidiary of the Company.

 Historically, the Company has incurred net losses.
 For the three months ended March 31, 2019 and March 31, 2018, the Company reported net losses of $5,007,482 and $1,263,464, respectively.
 The Company reported net cash used in operating activities of $1,213,240 and $1,214,107 for the three months ended March 31, 2019, and March 31, 2018, respectively.
 As of March 31, 2019, the Company had an accumulated deficit of $56,036,514 and total stockholders’ equity of $10,767,514.
 At March 31, 2019, the Company had current assets of $6,267,127, including cash, cash equivalents, and restricted cash of $4,030,354 and current liabilities of $8,944,645.
 The Company had negative working capital of $2,677,518 as of March 31, 2019, compared to working capital of $971,663 as of December 31, 2018.